 - You will be able to offer practical solutions in a compassionate, easily understandable way

 - IBCLCs who need Lactation CERPs for re-certification

 - Aspiring IBCLCs who are acquiring their breastfeeding education CERPs.
-(Note: We will be offering Part 2 of this course on March22-26, 2017 for a complete, comprehensive 90 hour course.)
+(Note: We will be offering Part 2 of this course normally later in the year for a complete, comprehensive 90 hour course.)

 - RNs or other health care professionals who want to increase their breastfeeding skills or acquire 20+ hours of breastfeeding education for the “Baby Friendly” hospital initiative.

 - Peer Counselors, La Leche League Leaders, anyone, who wants to be able to better help mothers and babies with breastfeeding concerns

 - Birth and post-partum Doulas who are interested in being on the cutting edge of breastfeeding support